McC4b3r/caberWordle/README.md

 > yellow means it is in the answer but not in the right position,
 > while gray indicates it is not in the answer at all.

-For this take-home interview, please create a variant of wordle that allows words that have 2 to 5 unique letters in them, using the list found in `wordlist.txt`.
+For this modified Wordle Clone, a variant of the game that allows words that have 2 to 5 unique letters in them, using the list found in `wordlist.txt` (located in the public dir) has been created.

-Your game should include the following:
+Your game includes the following:

 ### Basic Requirements